 Here is a good tip for how to place the rafters.
 At each end there is a horse hair looped knot.
 Gently place the rafter into the crown (whittling if it is too thick).
 Elevating the pole higher also helps it slip into the hole and sometimes a little nudge.
 Then place the looped end into the notch of the wall.
 Place the loop knot around the inner most lattice notch.
 You want the rafter to fit perfectly without tension.
 Beware of the notches and rafters around you.
 If you pull the wall too tight you will pull other rafters out of their holes.
 You want there to be a very slight if at all no tension on the rafters.
 Too much tension at the beginning will cause the rafters to push the crown a certain direction and will make it difficult to get rafters in near the end.
 Make only micro adjustments until things are right.
 If you need to shift the wall, lightly press inwards and scoot the wall inches at a time the direction it needs to go.

 Step back take a break and analyze the situation.
 Throughout the process ensure your crown is staying level and that the rafters aren't creating twist.
 Also confirm that rafters above the door aren’t backing out of their notches.
 If you get to the end and one or two of the door rafters are loose by 1/2 an inch, place a screw behind them so that they don’t slip.

 Once all the rafters are in.
 Confirm that the pavers aren't holding tension tighten the tension line a little at a time.
 Use two people to do this.
 One person walking around the ger pulling the webbing tight, the other at the knot pulling out the slack.
 It is important both people are pulling at the same time so that there is continuos tension on the lattice wall.
-As the webbing tightens it will evenly snug the rafters into the crown.
-Tighten the bottom webbing in the same fashion.
+As the line tightens it will evenly snug the rafters into the crown.

 The completed skeleton of your ger.